turbot/steampipe-plugin-azure/docs/tables/azure_dns_zone.md

 # Table: azure_dns_zone

 Azure DNS zone is used to host the DNS records for a particular domain.
+Please note that this table only retrieves public DNS zones, use the `azure_private_dns_zone` table for private DNS zones.

 ## Examples